 SOESD is an equal opportunity employer that complies with applicable employment discrimination laws, including ORS Ch.
 659, Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the Age Discrimination in Employment Act.

-Critical Care Educator - Clinical FT Variable
+CSU Educator - Clinical FT Days

 Educator job in Monterey Park, CA

 JOB SUMMARY: The Educator is accountable to the Education Department Director.
-The instructor responsibility is to plan, provide and/or facilitate professional growth and development of hospital staff through the didactic process, role model and or clinical education process.
-The educator responsibility is to support the delivery of safe patient care through the nursing process of assessment, nursing diagnosis, planning, implementation and evaluation based on established clinical nursing practice standards.
+The instructor's responsibility is to plan, provide and/or facilitate professional growth and development of hospital staff through the didactic process, role model and or clinical education process.
+The educator's responsibility is to support the delivery of safe patient care through the nursing process of assessment, nursing diagnosis, planning, implementation and evaluation based on established clinical nursing practice standards.
 Serves as a resource nurse, role model, and leader in health care administration.
 Supports the organizational vision and mission.
-Utilizes knowledge of patient's age and cultural diversity into the education process for both staff and patients.
+Utilizes knowledge of the patient's age and cultural diversity into the education process for both staff and patients.
 Contributes to the provision of quality of care through support of performance improvement processes that lead to positive outcomes in patient care.

 EDUCATION, EXPERIENCE, TRAINING